imagej/imagej.github.io/_pages/plugins/limeseg.md

 You need to begin and end with a single point ROI, otherwise the shape will not be closed.
 Also, the ROIs need to be drawn clockwise and should starts always at the same angle (start on top for instance).

 3\.
-Launch the **Plugins&gt;LimeSeg&gt;Skeleton Seg** command, without anything else in the ROI manager.
+Launch the {% include bc path="Plugins|LimeSeg|Skeleton Seg" %} command, without anything else in the ROI manager.
 Using the parameters D\_0=10, F\_pressure = 0, range\_in \_d0\_units=2 and Z\_scale=3.5 should give correct results, like shown below:

 ![](/media/LimeSeg CElegans Global.png "LimeSeg_CElegans_Global.png")

 Multiple objects segmentation
 -----------------------------

 It is possible to segment multiple non overlapping objects with LimeSeg.
 The most basic way to do this is through the Sphere Seg command.
-In order too to an example, you can open the test image fo C Elegans with File&gt;Import&gt;URL..
+In order too to an example, you can open the test image of *c.elegans* with {% include bc path="File|Import|URL" %}.
 This is a timepoint extracted from this dataset:

 https://raw.githubusercontent.com/NicoKiaru/TestImages/master/CElegans/dub19-half.tif